ThomasJannaud/appengine_python_skeleton/README.md

 Run your server locally.
 When you are happy with the result, deploy to Google AppEngine (you will need to setup that account) and your website will be on internet.

-## Run locally
+## Install

-Most of this skeleton consists of a minimal Flask server for you to customize.
-Edit the webpages in the `Templates/` folder and style them in the `static/` folder.
-Change the logic in `page_handler.py` to serve more urls or in `main.py` to serve anything else than static pages.

 Install part, one time only.

 ```
 git clone https://github.com/ThomasJannaud/appengine_python_skeleton.git
 python -m venv env
 source env/bin/activate
 pip install  -r requirements.txt  # Re-run this if you add libraries
 ```

+## Run your website locally

+Most of this skeleton consists of a minimal Flask server for you to customize.
+Edit the webpages in the `Templates/` folder and style them in the `static/` folder.
+Change the logic in `page_handler.py` to serve more urls or in `main.py` to serve anything else than static pages.

 To run, you only need:
 ```